Start Events

 Message Start Event

-A Message Start Event triggers the start of a process when a message arrives from a participant.
+A Message Start Event starts a Process when a message is received from another participant.

 A Message Start Event.